Strawhorse/GroupChat/README.md

 Then enter your name and begin chatting.

 A multicast host is specified by a class D IP address and by a standard UDP port number.
 Class D IP addresses are in the range 224.0.0.0 to 239.255.255.255, inclusive.
 The address 224.0.0.0 is reserved and should not be used.

+Thanks to this Stackoverflow thread about running threads using Runnable interface: https://stackoverflow.com/questions/13327571/in-a-simple-to-understand-explanation-what-is-runnable-in-java
+"A Runnable is basically a type of class (Runnable is an Interface) that can be put into a thread, describing what the thread is supposed to do."